HCL-TECH-SOFTWARE/lib-tcp-server/README.md

 To implement your own custom handling of received messages, override the operation `TCPServer::handleReceivedMessageCustom()` and set the config property `defaultHandlingOfReceivedMessages` to false.

 ## Build the Library
 Add the TC `tcpServerLib.tcjs` as a prerequisite of the executable TC for your Model RealTime application.

-Note that the TC `tcpServerLib.tcjs` is designed to be built as a prerequisite of an executable TC and it will automatically reuse some of the TC properties from that executable by calling `TCF.getTopTC()`.
+Note that the TC `tcpServerLib.tcjs` is designed to be built only as a prerequisite of an executable TC.
+It will automatically reuse some of the TC properties from the top executable by calling `TCF.getTopTC()`.
 Here is an example of such a TC property:

 `
 tc.targetConfiguration = TCF.getTopTC().eval.targetConfiguration;
 `